SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 described above - e.g. ``subdir/base_name_1234.hdf5``.
 The directory is
 created if necessary.
 Any VELOCIraptor output produced by the run is also written to this directory.

-* Time difference between consecutive outputs: ``delta_time``.

-In non-cosmological runs this is also expressed in internal units.
-For cosmological runs, this value is *multiplied* to obtain the scale-factor of the next snapshot.
-This implies that the outputs are equally spaced in :math:`\log(a)` (See :ref:`Output_list_label` to have snapshots not regularly spaced in time).

 When running the code with structure finding activated, it is often useful to have a structure catalog written at the same simulation time